Fox27421/Test-task/README.md

-This is a test task for a vacancy.
+This is a test task for the Intern Programmer position (Frontend, JavaScript, React).